Garrett Gee: Make Your Own Career

 “I feel like the Rollins Center was always really good at teaching more than business,” Garrett said.
 “There’s so many well-rounded life lessons taught about how business applies to your family, your faith, and so many other aspects, and that became a part of me without realizing it.”

-Garrett began his entrepreneurial pursuits originally doing web design privately, but decided to look for new opportunities and with two other friends built Scan, an app reads QR codes with embedded URLs to redirect users to websites.
+Garrett began his entrepreneurial pursuits originally doing web design privately, but decided to look for new opportunities and with two other friends built Scan, an app that reads QR codes with embedded URLs to redirect users to websites.
 During the first launch day, Scan had two thousand downloads.
 That two-thousand shortly became one million, and big investors such as Facebook and Google began calling.

 “I remember the first time we met with Google,” Garrett retells.
 “There was a long wooden table, and this big investor man comes and sits down and he has a manila envelope.
 He slides over the manila envelope, I open it, and there’s charts and numbers and all this technical stuff.
 Luckily Kirk, my cofounder, was with me.
 (He’s so much smarter than me.)
 I was like, ‘What does this mean?’ and his eyes get super big, and he’s like, ‘Basically we’re millionaires.’
 And that’s when we signed our first term sheet with investors for $1.7 million to start our business.”